JoyShaheb/nextjs-rocket-wiki/README.md

 * add a feature to blur dynamic loading images'
 * add a back button
 * add a loading page for dynamic pages
+* design the table component like a zebra pattern

 ## Future features